-Please ensure the patient [insert patient name and date of birth] is inactivated in the pharmacy's local system and insert a local note indicating "Inactivated upon request of NLCHI.
+Please ensure the patient (patient name, DOB) is inactivated in the pharmacy's local system and insert a local note indicating "Inactivated upon request of NLCHI.
 Do not use this file as it may result in a patient confidentiality breach".

 Please store this information in a confidential and secure location.
-If you need to contact the Centre pertaining to this adoption, please provide the following ticket #:
+If you need to contact the Centre pertaining to this adoption, please call 1-877-752-6006 and provide the following ticket #: IM